cameraui/docs/notifications/index.md

 - **Notify for Sensors.** A doorbell, a contact sensor, a siren, or a security system.
 - **Cooldown (Seconds).** A quiet period after an alert, so one busy scene doesn't flood you.
 - **Fast Notifications.** Send the alert the instant something is detected, before the image is ready.
+- **Video in Push.** Attach a short clip of the moment to the push.
+On iPhone it plays right in the notification, on Android the picture stays and the clip opens on tap, and the in-app alert opens with a player.
+Uses the lowest recorded quality.
+Off by default.

 ## AI descriptions arrive as one summary